yassa-alqess/img-wrapper/README.md

-# img-wrapper
+# Img-wrapper

-I had an issue with that ton of screenshots that I take everyday, the probelem gets bigger when it comes to looking up.. by grouping them based on their capture date and compressing them into daily zip files, that made me releaved.
+I had an issue with that ton of screenshots that I take everyday, the probelem gets bigger when it comes to looking up..

+by grouping them based on their capture date and compressing them into daily zip files (despite the fact that they are already png compressed files), that made me releaved.

 ## Usage
 Ensure you have Node.js installed on your system.